On the Basis of Sex poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Ruth Bader Ginsburg arrives at Harvard Law School in 1956, one of only nine women in a class of over 500 men, establishing her as an outsider in a male-dominated world..
-Significantly, this early placement immediately immerses viewers in the story world.
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 14 minutes when Ruth cannot find employment despite her stellar credentials.
 Every law firm rejects her because she is a woman, forcing her to accept a teaching position at Rutgers where she faces continued discrimination and lower pay..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 60 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat The ACLU leader Mel Wulf attempts to take over Ruth's case, dismissing her work and threatening to argue it himself.
+Significantly, this crucial beat The ACLU leader Mel Wulf attempts to take over Ruth's case, dismissing her work and threatening to argue it himself.
 This false defeat raises the stakes: Ruth must fight her own allies to maintain control of her strategy., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 90 minutes (75% through) represents the emotional nadir.
 Here, Ruth struggles during oral arguments, failing to effectively counter the government's attacks.
 She appears to lose the case, and her dream of changing the law through this vehicle seems to die.
 The judges seem unconvinced., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.